 Your grass probably won’t need mowing, but if you do mow, don’t cut the grass too short.
-Exact mowing heights vary by grass type, but two inches is a good rule of thumb for winter and early spring.
+Exact mowing heights vary by grass type, and the higher end of the recommended range is best for winter and early spring.
+If you don’t know your grass variety, two inches is a good rule of thumb.
 Scalping the grass may kill it, and leaving it too long could lead to disease or rot.

-Growing grasses are hearty and can spring back from regular use, but winter’s dormant grasses and spring’s early growth are weaker and therefore more susceptible to damage.
+Growing grasses are hardy and can spring back from regular use, but winter’s dormant grasses and spring’s early growth are weaker and therefore more susceptible to damage.
 Avoid heavy foot traffic on your lawn during the winter and early spring.

 You can treat existing weeds now with post-emergent herbicide formulated for annual and perennial winter weeds.
 For best results, apply during warmer days when temperatures rise above 50°F. To get ahead of spring weeds, apply a pre-emergent herbicide in February or March before soil temperatures reach 55°F.

 If your grass is in bad shape, you don’t have to wait until spring to enjoy a beautiful lawn.
-Our WinterGreen painted sod arrives green and stays green for two to three months, when Mother Nature takes over in the spring.
+Our painted sod arrives green and stays green for two to three months, when Mother Nature takes over in the spring.

 Painted sod installs like any other Bermuda or Zoyzia, with all the convenience of a dormant sod, but with no overseeding necessary.
-Click here for more details in our WinterGreen post.